 Please note that data found via this link are updated annually.
-This means that data in the annexes always match the newest version of the IIR report.
+This means that data in the annexes always match the newest version of the Informative Inventory Report (IIR).

 Annex 3D - Agriculture

 Table 3D-1: Number of animals allocated on subcategories.
 See: